bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 it likely simplifies the grid search that we need to do.

-A specific EfficientNet architecture is also proposed in [4_] that defines a base architecture labeled "B0" shown in Figure 3 using the above MBConv MobileNetV2 block discussed above with the Squeeze and Excitation optimization added to each block.
+A specific EfficientNet architecture is also proposed in [4_] that defines a base architecture labelled "B0" shown in Figure 3 using the above MBConv MobileNetV2 block discussed above with the Squeeze and Excitation optimization added to each block.
 Overall the base B0 architecture is a typical ConvNet where in each layer the resolution decreases but channels increase.